infor-design/enterprise-wc/src/components/ids-toggle-button/README.md

 - Pressed (on)
 - Unpressed (off)

-### "Default" Type
+### "Default" Appearance

-Toggle buttons can only be displayed in the "default" button type
+Toggle buttons can only be displayed in the "default" button appearance

 ## Keyboard Guidelines